 People often wonder who decides percentages of fault in comparative negligence.
 The fact is that only a judge or jury can legally assign comparative negligence.
 While insurance companies do use this law when making decisions for car accident settlements, their decisions aren’t set in stone.
 Keep in mind that insurance companies often look for any excuse to pay you less and if they see an opportunity to blame you for the accident, they’ll likely take it.
 In these situations, having a lawyer by your side will put you in a much better position to argue your case and fight against any insurance company’s attempts to pay you less.

 When You Have a Lot to Lose

 If you’ve suffered serious injuries as a result of your accident, you have a lot to lose and you likely need to speak with a lawyer.
-Insurance companies will always try to deny you as much compensation as they think they can get away with.
+Insurance companies will always try to deny you as much compensation as they think they can get away with in order to save themselves money.
 Only a lawyer will act in your best interest and give you the aggressive representation you deserve.

-If you’re worried about not being able to afford a lawyer, keep in mind that most car accident attorneys operate on a contingency-fee basis.
+If you’re worried about not being able to afford a lawyer, keep in mind that most car accident lawyer fees are charged on a contingency-fee basis.
 This means the lawyer doesn’t get paid unless they win your case.
 There should be no upfront costs, and you shouldn’t owe them a penny unless a successful outcome is reached for your case.